 This Vegan Edamame Pesto is so easy to make and pairs beautifully with soba noodles to make a delicious salad absolutely brimming with plant-based goodness!

 Soba noodles, which are made of buckwheat, are naturally gluten-free and vegan.
-They’re a staple of the traditional Japanese diet, often used to make noodle soups such as Kitsune Soba, or eaten cold with a soy-based dipping sauce.
-I like to use these Clearspring soba noodles (they’re made from 100% buckwheat and gluten-free), which you can find in most supermarkets.
+They’re a staple of the traditional Japanese diet, often used to make noodle soups such as Kitsune Soba, or eaten cold with a soy sauce-based dipping sauce.

 Here are some gorgeous, hand-made soba noodles I saw hanging outside a restaurant in Japan:

 They have a deliciously nutty flavour and chewy texture, and being full of protein and fibre, they’re naturally very healthy too.

 You can add whatever vegetables you want – I went for peppery radishes and sweet, crunchy red peppers, but you can also add purple cabbage, pickled ginger, spring onions, raw, thinly sliced sugar-snap peas, carrots, cucumber, avocado, anything really!

 You could also even add fruits – mango, or even pomegranate could be nice!

 The Vegan Edamame Pesto itself is really quick and easy to make – all you need to do is throw some cooked edamame beans, fresh basil and basic seasoning into a blender and you’re good to go!
 To make it more Japanese, you could replace the lemon juice with yuzu juice or ume-shiso seasoning.